lucamocerino/Binary-Neural-Networks-PyTorch-1.0/README.md

-The project is organized as follows.
+The project is organized as follows:

   - **models** folder contains CNN models (simple mlp, Network-in-Network, LeNet5)
   - **classifiers/{type}_classifier.py** contains the test and train procedures; where type = {bnn, xnor, dorefa}